JakobThumm/uncertainty_quantification/implementation_plan.md

       - [ ] 2D OOD detection evaluation
       - [x] 3D pose estimation, MPJPE, coverage
     - [ ] Adapt human_pose_pipeline/examples/pose_estimation_3D_full_eval.py to create full 3D pipeline.
+      - [x] Write base pipeline
+      - [ ] Make everything Jax after YOLO
+      - [ ] JIT compile parts of the pipeline?
+      - [ ] Handle OOD cases
     - [ ] Adapt pipeline for RGBD camera
     - [ ] Write batched evaluation script that evaluates motion prediction (based on Motion Prediction Evaluation launch.json)
       - [ ] From ground truth measurements, MPJPE, coverage, per-action data
       - [ ] From estimated pose dataset, Write batched evaluation script that evaluates
       - [ ] OOD detection evaluation
     - [ ] Write bash script that runs all evaluations sequentially
+    - [ ] Investigate calibration for covariances that might lead to better coverage
+      - [ ] In Marian's thesis, adding a constant value of 10mm to the 3D pose estimation led to better coverage.
+Try this.
+      - [ ] Add a constant value to the 3D motion prediction uncertainty as well
+    - [ ] Unify the way models are saved and loaded.
+Direct paths.
  8. Extend to multi-human
     - Write code to detect all humans in the scene.
     - We want to